How to Visit Québec City on a Budget

 Cheap Ways to Get Around the City

-- Self-Serve e-Bikes: In summer, locals and visitors will be able to rent one of the e-bikes at forty different stations in Québec City’s central neighbourhoods thanks to a new bike-sharing service called àVélo.
+- Self-Serve e-Bikes: In summer, locals and visitors can rent one of the e-bikes at different stations in Québec City’s central neighbourhoods thanks to the bike-sharing service called àVélo.
 A handy green alternative for getting around town!
+Make sure to bring your bike helmet if you plan to use this option.

 Eating on a Budget